-Just handing ticks can spread the disease to you, if you see a tick, use gloves or a tissue to remove it.
-It's even better to use blunt nose tweezers and grasp the tick body close to the puppy's skin and tick mouth parts and pull straight out--gently and slowly.
-A tiny bit of flesh nearly always comes away with the tick's head.
-If the head remains buried, don't worry, the skin will either absorb it or reject the foreign matter in a day or two.
-If you live in a Lyme disease area and need to have the tick analyzed, you can place it in a plastic bag with a moistened cotton swab and take to your vet for analysis.
+Just handing a tick can spread its disease, so if you see a tick, use gloves or a tissue to remove it.
+Blunt-nosed tweezers work great for removing embedded ticks from your puppy's skin.
+First, grasp the tick as close to the puppy's skin as possible and pull straight out, gently and slowly.
+Usually, a tiny bit of skin comes along for the ride, as its attached to the tick's feeding head.
+If you pull the tick off, but the head remains buried, don't worry.
+The skin will either absorb the remaining tick parts or reject the foreign matter and form a scab.
+You can dress the bite site with an antibacterial spray, ointment, or hydrogen peroxide.
+But chances are, your dog will lick it and the bite will heal on its own, anyway.
+If you live in an area where Lyme disease is present, place the tick in a plastic bag with a moistened cotton swab and take it to your vet for analysis.

-For outdoor habitats, cut the grass short to allow sunlight to shoo away the bugs.
-Since the Lyme-carrying tick likes mice and deer hosts, clearing away vegetation that attracts these critters also helps eliminate the ticks.
-Keeping your pets from problem areas and treating the bug habitats helps reduce the pest population.
-Vacuum inside and wash puppy bedding regularly.
+Since the Lyme-carrying ticks like mice and deer as hosts, clearing away vegetation that attracts these critters can help eliminate ticks in your yard.
+Cut your lawn short to allow the sunlight to shoo away the bugs.
+Keeping your pets away from problem areas and treating the bug's habitat with chemical or essential oil sprays also helps reduce the pest population.
+Inside your home, vacuum and wash puppy bedding regularly.

 Many of the current flea products available for dogs also protect against ticks.
 Ask your veterinarian how best to protect your puppy, as age and health influence the type of product you should choose.
 And before using, always look at the label to make sure the product says it's safe for individual pets.
 Some products are not safe for use on puppies.